AnyCoffeeMilk/texas_holdem/README.md

 Small updated to some components for better clarity.
 Now blinds (BB, SB) can pass to next player upon new round.

+### Day 11
+Add bank state to useGamer and return structure change.
+Add a tag above Avatars to show SB and BB.

 ## Getting Started

 First, run the development server: